 For example, if you are injured by a 16-year old driver who was intoxicated at the time of the accident, and you discover that they were served alcohol by a local bar that did not check their ID, then you may be able to sue the bar for damages.

 Florida law entitles plaintiffs to sue and recover damages from the owner of a vehicle who negligently entrusted their vehicle with the drunk driver.
-To succeed, you’ll have to show that the owner knew or should have known that the driver was going to operate the vehicle while intoxicated, or that the driver had a history of drunk driving.
+To succeed, your Fort Lauderdale drunk driving accident attorney will show that the owner knew or should have known that the driver was going to operate the vehicle while intoxicated, or that the driver had a history of drunk driving.

 Negligent Hiring and Supervision

 If you are injured by a drunk driver who was intoxicated and operating the vehicle on-the-job (i.e., in the course and scope of their employment), then you may be able to bring an independent action against their employer for negligent hiring and supervision.
 Employers have a responsibility to evaluate the drunk driving history of employees who will be operating vehicles for work, and further, to supervise employees to ensure that they are not “under the influence” while operating vehicles for work.